aroberge/avantpy/proposal/idea.md

     turn_left()
 ```

-Python introduces a special built-in iterable, `range()`, which is then used in the generic for loop construct.
-For experienced programmers, re-using such a powerful and relatively simple pattern for iterations is great.
-However, I would argue that it is less than ideal for beginners.
+Python introduces a special built-in iterable, `range()`, which is then used in the generic for loop construct.  **For experienced programmers, re-using such a powerful and relatively simple pattern for iterations is great.**  However, I would argue that it is less than ideal for beginners.

 #### What's wrong with the for loop

-Imagine the situation where students have learned two basic instructions: `move()` and `turn_left()`.
+Imagine the situation where students have learned two basic instructions: `move()` and `turn_left()` in a programming environment,
+such as [Reeborg's World](http://reeborg.ca/reeborg.html), or similar in
+Python's turtle module.
 You ask them to use these to draw a square:

 ```py
 move()